 First, you need to go to Zwift’s website and sign up.
 It's a paid-for subscription service that’s non-contract.
 If you’re in the UK it costs you £13 per month to use Zwift.
 If you’re based elsewhere it’s US$15.

-Once you’ve joined up you need to download and install the Zwift software on your computer.
+Once you’ve joined up you need to download and install the Zwift software on your computer, or get the app on your smart device.
 That’s simple; you just follow the instructions.

-Then you launch Zwift on your computer, set up your profile, pair up your ANT+ devices with your computer (Zwift guides you through it), and you’re good to go.
+Then you launch Zwift, set up your profile, pair up your trainer or sensors (Zwift guides you through it), and you’re good to go.
+Whether you’re using a smart trainer, a power meter or a speed sensor, it’s pretty simple.

 Once that’s done, you’re ready to roll.